 Students in the Medical Humanities Program study the social, cultural, ethical and historical dimensions of how physicians, patients and communities understand the lived experience of health and disease.

-We explore aspects of history and race and how the legacy of harm to underrepresented groups results in continued health disparities today.
-We look at the ways that social media, technologies like artificial intelligence, and big data analytics are changing how physicians and patients relate to and communicate with one another.
-We look at how this influences not just physician-patient communication, but also how people think about where health care happens, what it looks like and the role that human beings play in it.
+At Rice, we explore aspects of history and race and how the legacy of harm to underrepresented groups results in continued health disparities today.
+We examine the ways that social media, technologies like artificial intelligence, and big data analytics are changing how physicians and patients define and communicate about the meanings of health and disease.
+We look at how people think about where health care happens, what it looks like and the role that culture and environment play in it.

-Students in medical humanities have many opportunities to conduct research practica in the Texas Medical Center.
+Students in medical humanities have many opportunities to conduct research in the Texas Medical Center.

 Medical Humanities Minor

 The School of Humanities launched its medical humanities minor in 2016.
-With support from the Humanities Research Center, the Medical Humanities program has grown rapidly, bringing together researchers, scholars, artists and students from all parts of Rice to explore the human dimensions of health and illness.
+Since then, the Medical Humanities Program has grown rapidly, bringing together researchers, scholars, artists and students from all parts of Rice to explore the human dimensions of health and illness.